maxmarcon/live_select/README.md

 ## Contribute 🤝

 Contributions are very welcome!
+However, if you want do add a new feature please discuss it first by creating an issue so we can all agree that it's needed.
-If you add some new feature, please also add a test that covers it if possible.
-If you don't know how to write the test, I'm happy to help.
-At the very least, please make sure that your code changes don't break any existing tests.
+Also, it's important to add a test that covers it.
+If you don't know how to write the test or need guidance, I'm happy to help.

 Use `mix test` to run the entire test suite, which is subdivided into 3 main files: